 OUTSTANDING CONTRIBUTOR 1995

-Composer David Maslanka‘s 40+ works for wind ensemble and band are Symphonies 2, 3, 4, 5, 7, 8, and 9; 12 concertos; a Mass, and many concert pieces.
-His wind chamber music includes four wind quintets; two saxophone quartets and many works for solo instrument and piano.
-In addition, he has written a variety of orchestral and choral pieces.
+Composer David Maslanka‘s 40+ works for wind ensemble and band included Symphonies 2, 3, 4, 5, 7, 8, and 9; 12 concertos; a Mass, and many concert pieces.
+His wind chamber music included four wind quintets; two saxophone quartets and many works for solo instrument and piano.
+In addition, he wrote a variety of orchestral and choral pieces.

-He has served on the faculties of the State University of New York at Geneseo; Sarah Lawrence College; New York University, and Kingsborough Community College of the City University of New York.
-Since 1990 has been a freelance composer.
+He served on the faculties of the State University of New York at Geneseo; Sarah Lawrence College; New York University, and Kingsborough Community College of the City University of New York.
+Beginning in 1990 was a freelance composer.

 OUTSTANDING CONTRIBUTOR 1994